Yala National Park Safari — Wild Encounters at Sri Lanka’s Rugged Edge

 Into the late afternoon, the pool continued to call our names.
 Temperatures were too hot for much else to happen, anyway.
 Dinner also took place at the hotel; grilled chicken and veggies with french fries, salad and wine were perfect to round out the day.

 In the morning, an early breakfast to start the day.
 To eat, the traditional meal of Sri Lankan string hoppers with fruit, juice, coffee and tea.
-Known as idiyappam, string hoppers, also known as indiappa, noolputtu, noolappam and ottu shavige, originating from the Indian state of Kerala and Tamilnadu, consist of rice flour pressed into noodles, then laid into a flat disc-like shape and steamed.
+Known as idiyappam, string hoppers, also called indiappa, nool puttu, noolappam and ottu shavige, originate from the Indian state of Kerala and Tamilnadu, and consist of rice flour pressed into noodles, then laid into a flat disc-like shape and steamed.

 The dish can be eaten as a breakfast with eggs, served with stews or curry or sweetened with sugar, coconut milk or similar.
 I did my best to mix and match different combinations with each of the side dishes.
 It was incredibly delicious but a bit heavy for the morning.